-2. Write less with more focus
+2. Write less, focus more

-Being intentional with the content on each page will also help you shorten your message.
-Having excessive amounts of text on a page can be harsh on the eyes of your readers, making it harder to read.
+Being intentional with the content on each page of your website will help you shorten your message.
+Having excessive amounts of text on a page can be hard on your reader's eyes.
 Consider writing your content in different sections with sub-headers to help your customers navigate your content easily.

 3. Be more creative

-Adding creativity to your website content can spice things up and engage your customers more effectively than just dry facts.
+Adding creativity to your website content can spice things up and engage your customers more effectively than just sharing the facts.
 Being more creative with your content also gives your company a distinct voice and personality that can set you apart from your competitors.

-4. Invest in a professional design
+4. Invest in a professional website design

-While the design of your website doesn’t necessarily involve content, it affects the way content appears on your site.
-Be sure to create a web design that is consistent with your brand and that supports your content.
+While the design of your website doesn’t necessarily involve content, it greatly affects the way content appears on your site.
+Be sure to use a web design that is consistent with your brand and that supports your content.